-4.168 Following the validation of simplified models (details in Appendix U), results from the 28 spatially coherent projections were analysed, but the DO was calculated considering outputs from the 'low complexity' model using all 400 replicates and a 'full stochastic'

-- Did the method used to derive the impact of climate change on 1 in 500-year DO give a robust estimate of the impact of climate change on 1:500-year DO, despite only considering a limited sub-set of the data? - 4.169 The analysis suggests that, while the model and methods used in our first iteration of modelling give a reasonable estimate of the impact of climate change on DO, and are able to accurately distinguish between climate scenarios that would have severe and less severe impacts (there being a very high correlation between results found from both methods), the 1:500-year DO impact found is likely to be an underestimate of around 20-30%.
+- 4.177 Following the validation of simplified models (details in Appendix U), results from the 28 spatially coherent projections were analysed, but the DO was calculated considering outputs from the 'low complexity' model using all 400 replicates and a 'full stochastic' method of assessment.
+Analysis and results of this step can be seen in Appendix U. The analysis helped to answer the first of the three outstanding questions from the first iteration of modelling: - Did the method used to derive the impact of climate change on 1 in 500-year DO give a robust estimate of the impact of climate change on 1:500-year DO, despite only considering a limited sub-set of the data? - 4.178 The analysis suggests that, while the model and methods used in our first iteration of modelling give a reasonable estimate of the impact of climate change on DO, and are able to accurately distinguish between climate scenarios that would have severe and less severe impacts (there being a very high correlation between results found from both methods), the 1:500-year DO impact found is likely to be an underestimate of around 20-30%.
 As a result, it is recommended that climate change impacts are scaled to reflect the likely underestimate from the application of the 'line fitting' method.
-The same conclusion was drawn to a significantly smaller degree when establishing the impact of climate change on 1 in 100-year DO, being less than a 10%, likely due to the larger number of '1 in 100-year' droughts within a subsample than '1 in 500-year droughts'. - 4.170 In the next stage of analysis, focussed on the probabilistic projections, the flow timeseries generated from hydrological modelling of the perturbed weather sequences produced using the probabilistic climate projections were used in the 'low complexity' water resources model, and the results were analysed.
+The same conclusion was drawn to a significantly smaller degree when establishing the impact of climate change on 1 in 100-year DO, being less than a 10%, likely due to the larger number of '1 in 100-year' droughts within a subsample than '1 in 500-year droughts'. - 4.179 In the next stage of analysis, focussed on the probabilistic projections, the flow timeseries generated from hydrological modelling of the perturbed weather sequences produced using the probabilistic climate projections were used in the 'low complexity' water resources model, and the results were analysed.
 This involved 'full stochastic' DO analysis of 200 climate projections from each of the combinations of timeslice and emissions scenario.
-In addition, flows produced using perturbation factors for different timeslices of the GCM projections were also used as model inputs. - 4.171 The results from this step were approximately 3300 DO impact estimates, i.e. 200 x 4 x 4 = 3200 from probabilistic projections and DO impacts from the 28 GCM projections at four different timeslices, with DO impacts being estimated for different return periods. - 4.172 The summary of all results can be seen in Figure 4-7.
+In addition, flows produced using perturbation factors for different timeslices of the GCM projections were also used as model inputs. - 4.180 The results from this step were approximately 3300 DO impact estimates, i.e. 200 x 4 x 4 = 3200 from probabilistic projections and DO impacts from the 28 GCM projections at four different timeslices, with DO impacts being estimated for different return periods. - 4.181 The summary of all results can be seen in Figure 4-7.
 Results from common emissions scenarios can be identified by colour and results from common timeslices can be identified by pattern.